 1. Enhanced Collaborative Robotics and Human-Robot Interaction

-Collaborative robots, or cobots, are increasingly being integrated into metal fabrication.
-Unlike traditional robots, cobots are designed to work alongside humans, assisting in tasks like welding, cutting, and drilling.
+Collaborative robots, or cobots, are becoming integral to the operations of custom metal fabrication companies.
+Unlike traditional robots, these robots are designed to work alongside humans, assisting in tasks like welding, cutting, and drilling, which are pivotal in custom fabrication settings.

 MarketsandMarkets report states that the collaborative robot market was valued at USD 1.2 billion in 2023 and is estimated to reach USD 6.8 billion by 2029.
 This indicates a Compound Annual Growth Rate (CAGR) of 34.3% during the forecast period.
 The growth is driven by increased demand in e-commerce and logistics industries and a high return on investment compared to traditional industrial robotic systems.